crane-9/cs290/final_project/README.md

     - "Meta Information" is information that would show up in link previews, or the page's `<title>` elements.
     - "On-Page Information" is information that shows up on pages.
 The only listed properties are "Home Title" and "Contact Title".
         > Normally, I think it would be much better to organize each page and its information into its own category.
 However, before I create a website that can render completely customized pages, I would like to write a page that can render template pages with customized information.
+        >
+        > Nevermind, I will be going with more ideal option.
+See [page information](#page-information).
     - "Aesthetic" is a category I may not implement: I worry about the accessibility of a customizable color accent.
 This is an easy distraction pitfall for me, however visual customization is something I want to keep in mind for this type of site.

 ### Data Design

-> At the moment, I am uncertain of what database I will be using.
-My initial data design is made with relational databases in mind, and the intention to keep it simple and use only basic data types.
+> I use a local SQLite database, located at `final_project/site/dev.db`. `package.json` will provide appropriate commands to create & reset this database.

 The main focus of the site is displaying art pieces.
 The database table storing their data will be as follows: